Erin | UW-Oshkosh, WI

 “My mom had me when she was 18 and was a single parent until I was four.
 She put herself through school when I was really little.
 Watching her work so hard to get her degree really inspired me.

-I finished 3rd in my high school class and I had really good ACT scores, so I was able to go to college wherever I wanted to go, which was really, really cool!
-I and narrowed it down to UW Oshkosh and Eau Claire.
+I finished third in my high school class and I had really good ACT scores, so I was able to go to college wherever I wanted to go, which was really, really cool!
+I narrowed it down to UW-Oshkosh and UW-Eau Claire.
 The tour guide at Oshkosh is who really sold me on coming here and I’m so glad, because I love it here.

 My mom and step-dad don’t make a ton of money, but I’m an only child, so I don’t qualify for any financial aid at all.

 This year I’ll be taking 18 credits and I’ll be working around 35 hours per week.
 I really love being involved through my jobs on and off campus, but the financial side…it is a challenge.”

 “I absolutely love UW-Oshkosh in all ways and all senses.
 It is such a wonderful place to be, the community of Oshkosh itself and the campus.
 It is so welcoming and there is so much pride to be a Titan!

 Donnie and I work together in Residence Life.
 This time of year is all about welcoming the new students.
 I think it’s so exciting for people to be able to come to a university, whether it’s UW-Oshkosh or anywhere else, and be able to have so many new experiences, meet so many new people and really broaden your perspective on life.

 For instance, I would have no idea what LGBTQ meant, or no idea about social justice.
 I wouldn’t understand or appreciate others’ perspectives as well as I do now.
 I’m just, really excited just to share that experience with other people.”